Aelstraz/GPU-Compute/README.md

 ***
 ### Executing:
-With buffers set, and the thread group size set, the compute shader can be executed.
+After setting any required buffers/variables, and the thread group size, the compute shader can be executed.
 For standard execution (non async) simply run the following:

  	gpuCompute.Execute();